 While you may not be able to eliminate taxes on CD interest entirely, there are several strategies you can use to reduce or defer the tax burden.
 Depending on your situation, you may benefit from combining multiple strategies.
 A financial advisor can help assess which options align with your financial goals and tax profile.

-One of the most effective ways to avoid immediate taxation on CD interest is to invest through a traditional or Roth IRA.
+One of the most effective ways to avoid immediate taxation on CD interest is to invest through a traditional IRA.
 Many banks and credit unions offer IRA CDs.
-These function like regular CDs but are held within an individual retirement account.
-Interest earned inside an IRA grows tax-deferred (traditional IRA) or tax-free (Roth IRA, if qualified).
+These function like regular CDs but are held within a tax-deferred IRA.

 2. Time CD Maturities to Spread Income Over Years